freenas/freenas-docs/userguide/virtualmachines.rst

 * :file:`/dev/nmdm2B` is assigned to the second VM

-And so on.
 These virtual serial ports allow connecting to the VM console from the :ref:`Shell`.

 .. tip:: The `nmdm <https://www.freebsd.org/cgi/man.cgi?query=nmdm>`__